ericyu423/LearnAppleTVOS/README.md

 # all line in global

-  loads default picture than once all images are loaded it displays/n it takes 8-10 secs/n
+  loads default picture than once all images are loaded it displays it takes 8-10 secs

               DispatchQueue.global(qos: .userInitiated).async {